figmayo/figma-variables/README.md

 ## Prerequisites

-Make sure you have synced your design system tokens from Figma Token Studio to a GitHub repo.
-You can follow [this](https://docs.tokens.studio/sync/github) guide to set it up.
+Make sure you have synced your Figma variables from the FigMayo plugin Token Studio to a GitHub repo.
+You can follow [this](https://help.figmayo.com/sites/PUCaV8RF/FigMayo-How-To-Guide/c/277:869?) guide to set it up.

-Once that is done, we need to setup GitHub Actions in that repo to generate the files using Weaver.
-If you're not familiar with setting up GitHub Actions, you can refer to their [quickstart](https://docs.github.com/en/actions/quickstart) guide before moving on.

 ## **Usage Example**